cdcrabtree/helprr/README.md

 These are my personal functions to improve (or make a bit more fun) my R working environment.
 They might be useful for others.

 ### Utilities
+`divider` creates dividers that can be printed to screen or to file.
+This is useful to call if printing multiple things to a text file, for instance.

+`elements` counts the number of elements in a data.frame, matrix, or vector.

 `fix.missing` takes in a vector and a missing code (e.g., "-99", "-999") and returns a vector with missing items coded as NA.

+`mode` returns the modal value of a vector.

+`percents` turns a vector of proportions into percentages.

+`rescale01` rescales a vector so its elements fall between 0 and 1.

 `s` takes in a data frame and returns several statistics: mean, median, standard deviation, mean absolute deviation, and the interquartile range.

-`rescale01` rescales a vector so its elements fall between 0 and 1.

-`elements` counts the number of elements in a data.frame, matrix, or vector.

-`divider` creates dividers that can be printed to screen or to file.
-This is useful to call if printing multiple things to a text file, for instance.

 A couple utilities let the user query for sports scores and have the results open in a new browser tab. `espn.scores` does this for ESPN and `si.scores` does this for Sports Illustrated.
 Another set of utilities let the user query for sports statistics and the results open in a new browser tab. `espn.stats` does this for ESPN and `si.stats` does this for Sports Illustrated.